The Community Conferencing Process

 The facilitator introduces participants and sets the focus of the conference.
 Ground rules are reviewed.

-THE OFFENDER’S STORY
+THE REFERRED PARTICIPANT’S STORY

-THE COMMUNITY/VICTIM’S STORY
+THE PERSON HARMED/ COMMUNITY’S STORY

 THE AGREEMENT PHASE